CCheung96/software-tech-demo/docs/comp1000/variables.md

 <!-- Exercise -->
 {% capture my_problem %}
 <a id="timed-animated-blue-circle"></a>
-_Advanced:_ Write a processing program that moves a blue circle from the top of the window to the bottom of the window in exactly 200 frames of time, no matter what the size of the window is.
+Write a processing program that moves a blue circle from the top of the window to the bottom of the window in exactly 200 frames of time, no matter what the size of the window is.
 If you have forgotten how to put animate blue circle on the screen, you should review this [previous exercise](#animated-blue-circle).
 {% endcapture %}

 {% capture my_solution %}